 There are approximately 4,860 students at the University who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore are eligible to apply for this emergency financial aid grant.

 Applying for Assistance

-Students who wish to apply for the HEERF grant may do so by completing the Student Emergency Support Application that was available until July 24, 2020.
+Students who wished to apply for the HEERF grant were able do so by completing the Student Emergency Support Application that was available until July 24, 2020.

 A committee consisting of representatives from campus offices including, but not limited to, financial aid, finance, faculty, advancement, and student affairs was created to review applications and calculate the amount of each grant.